Keithan-C/Automotive-AI-Compliance-Dictionary/README.md

 2. **Automating Compliance for AI-Driven Perception**

 ---
-*Maintained by [Your Business Name].
+*Maintained by [LXD Advisory].
 Committed to the VDI vision of engineering excellence.*